Published on March 12, 2022, Last modified on July 25th, 2023

 - For Wood Elves, they can already use their Mask of the Wild ability to count as being lightly obscured in nature.

-- An enemy with blindsight, true sight, or darkvision will negate any hiding attempts with this feat.
+- An enemy with blindsight or true sight will negate any hiding attempts with this feat.

 Taking a stealthy approach to combat and gameplay isn’t for everyone, and 5e offers a few ways to support that playstyle.
 The Skulker feat sort of doubles down on that idea and gives better options for those who prefer it.
 However, it doesn’t work with every class because it’s such a narrow playstyle.